Norfolk Public Health

 The Norfolk Department of Public Health protects the health and environment of Norfolk through surveillance, service, and enforcement, and through building the capacity of citizens, individually and through neighborhoods, businesses and organizations.
 Public Health provides an array of programs including Epidemiology, Emergency Planning, Environmental Health and Vector Control, Nursing and Clinical, Population Health, and Women, Infant and Children (WIC) services.

-To Help Prevent Flu
+To Help Prevent Respiratory Illnesses, such as the Flu and COVID-19

 During flu season, stop the spread of germs that make you and your family sick.
 Cover your mouth and nose with a tissue when coughing or sneezing.
 If you do not have a tissue, cough or sneeze into your sleeve.
 This may help prevent others from getting the flu or other illnesses.
 Healthy habits start with you!